Clayesmore School

-Clayesmore School is a co-educational private school for pupils aged 8–18 years, in the village of Iwerne Minster, Dorset, England.
+Clayesmore School is a co-educational private school for pupils aged 3–18 years, in the village of Iwerne Minster, Dorset, England.
 It is both a day and boarding school and is a member of The Headmasters' and Headmistresses' Conference (HMC).

 The school was founded by Alexander Devine in 1896 in Enfield, Middlesex.
 After moving to Pangbourne, Berkshire and then to Winchester, Hampshire it finally moved to Iwerne Minster for the summer term of 1933.
 In 1974 it was joined on the Iwerne site by Clayesmore Preparatory School, originally Charlton Marshall School, which had been founded in 1929 by R.A.L.
 Everett.
 In the following year the school became co-educational.

 As of 2023 there are 400 pupils in the senior school (ages 13-18) and 150 in the prep school (ages 3-13).
-The current head is Joanne Thomson.
+The current head is Rob Lane.
 The school is situated on a 62 acre campus.

 History

 For centuries the land on which Clayesmore now stands was held by Shaftesbury Abbey.
 After the dissolution it passed to the Bowyer Bower family.
 Their family home was built in 1796 roughly on the site of the existing main building.
 In 1876 the last member of the Bowyer Bower family, Captain T Bowyer Bower, sold the village and estate to George Glyn, 2nd Baron Wolverton.
 The Baron demolished the house, laid out the Iwerne estate afresh and commissioned Alfred Waterhouse to design the present building (now Wolverton House) which was completed in 1878.

 In 1904 the 4th Baron Wolverton put the whole 2612 acre estate up for sale.
 This was bought in 1908 by James Ismay whose father, Thomas Henry Ismay, had founded the White Star Line shipping company.
 On Ismay's death in January 1930 the estate was put up for sale in a number of separate lots.
-Clayesmore School bought the main manor house and the 60 acre in which it stands and the school moved in during 1933.
+Clayesmore School bought the main manor house and the 60 acre in which it stands, and the school moved in during 1933.

 For over 60 years, starting in 1940, the school's buildings were used during school holidays as the location for the Evangelical Christian Iwerne camps.

-In 1974, Clayesmore School was merged with Charlton Marshall School, which later became Clayesmore Prep School.
+In 1974, Clayesmore merged with Charlton Marshall School, which later became Clayesmore Prep School.
 The school became co-educational in 1975.

+Clayesmore School officially joined the Inspired Learning Group on September 1, 2025.
+This is a significant change in the school's 130-year history.